Alice-Tempesta/Project-Weather/README.md

 #### 3. Setting environment variables

-- Create a file `.
-env` in the project root.
+- Create a file `.env` in the project root.

 - Add the necessary environment variables to `.env`, for example:
   ```env